Issues

 Poverty

-Poverty is when people lack the resources essential for a life befitting human dignity.
+People experiencing poverty lack the resources essential for a life befitting human dignity.
 St. John Paul II spoke of the universal destination of goods – God created the earth and its resources and intended them to be shared equitably among the entire human family.

 The WSCC supports bringing true economic justice to the citizens of our state.